National Real Estate Development, LLC Privacy Notice Under The California Consumer Privacy Act (“CCPA”)

 - Third parties that perform services for us or on our behalf

 The purposes for which we use the Personal Information that we collect depend on our relationship or interaction with a specific California resident.
-Nonetheless, National does collect your PII for a variety of purposes including:
+Nonetheless, National Development does collect your PII for a variety of purposes including:

 - Managing job applications